-The updated version is available on the AoMRC website and replaces the 2008 Code, which had reached the grand old age for medical guidelines of 17 years.
+The updated version is available on the AoMRC website and replaces the 2008 Code, which had reached the arand old age for medical guidelines of 17 years.
 The website contains valuable information of what you need to do and know.
-On the topic of Neurological Criteria, the Legal, Ethical and Policy Unit (LEPU), a subcommittee of FICM PAS has updated two of its Midnight Laws on refusal to accept diagnosis of death according to neurological criteria and maintaining safety and confident in diagnosing death using neurological criteria.
-Visit www. ficm.ac.uk/midnightlaws for more information.
+On the topic of Neurological Criteria, the Legal, Ethical and Policy Unit (LEPU), a

-1. Age Categories < 37 weeks DNC cannot be confidently made.
-37 weeks - 2 years same as per adults with 3 caveats: i.
+1. Age Categories < 37 weeks DNC cannot be confident 37 weeks - 2 years same as per adu i.
 24 hrs before testing ii.
 24 hrs between testing iii.
 No ancillary investigation.
-2 years and above Criteria as per adults.
-2. Apnoea Test Start PaCO2 ≥ 5.3 KPa End PaCO2 ≥ 8.0 kPa, pH < 7.3 + Rise PaCO2 ≥ 2.7 kPa Time Minimum 5 minutes This change will more closely align the UK to international practice.
-3. Time of Death The 2025 Code times death to the time when the healthcare professionals making the diagnosis are satisfied all the relevant criteria are met.
-This would ordinarily be at the completion of the second set of clinical tests, unless ancillary investigation after clinical testing is used.
-4. Minimum Temperature The core temperature should be greater than or equal to 36°C at the time of clinical testing.
-5. Eyes and ears examination Both eyes, both ears must be examinable.
-In the case of an inability to examine both eyes or both ears, for whatever reason, ancillary investigation will be required.
+2 years and above Criteria as per ado 2.
+Apnoea Test Start PaCO2 ≥ 5.3 KPa End PaCO2 ≥ 8.0 kPa, pH < 7.3 + Rise P Time Minimum 5 minutes This change will more closely align th 3.
+Time of Death The 2025 Code times death to the til making the diagnosis are satisfied a ordinarily be at the completion of the ancillary investigation after clinical te 4.
+Minimum Temperature The core temperature should be gre clinical testing.
+5. Eyes and ears examination Both eyes, both ears must be examin examine both eyes or both ears, for will be required.